-I'm currently working on the piece 'Marathon' - a collaboration led by Alan Fielden with Malachy Orozco and Jemima Yong.
-The project won the Oxford Samuel Beckett Price 2018 and will be performed in September 2018 as part of the Barbican's Theatre and Dance season.
-You can find tickets here.
+Marathon - a collaboration led by Alan Fielden with Malachy Orozco and Jemima Yong, won the Oxford Samuel Beckett Price 2018 and was performed from 20-29th September 2018 as part of the Barbican's Theatre and Dance season.

 A man on the front line of a conflict between two countries is told by his general to relay a message to the king: ‘we’ve lost the war, the enemy is coming.’
 The journey he takes and the people he meets along the way lead him to question his faith in the mission.